star-whale/starwhale/docs/docs/cloud/helm-charts.md

 ## Installing the Chart

-To install the chart with release name starwhale:
+To install the chart with the release name starwhale:

 ```bash
 helm repo add starwhale https://star-whale.github.io/charts